cscu-ok/regulations/constitution.md

-# THE CONSTITUTION OF THE COMPUTER SCIENCE COURSE UNION
+# THE CONSTITUTION OF THE COMPUTATIONAL SCIENCE COURSE UNION

 Last amended: the 22<sup>nd</sup> of March, 2024